 8 ½ (1963)

 Another Fellini / Mastroianni collaboration with the latter playing the director’s alter-ego who is hit by ‘director’s block’.
 This Oscar-winning surrealist comedy-drama, 8 ½ is set in Rome, has inspired directors from Woody Allen to Bob Fosse.

 Bicycle Thieves / Ladri Di Biciclette (1948)

-It would have been criminal to omit this second film from Vittorio De Sica from a list of Italian films.
+It would have been criminal to omit this second film from Vittorio De Sica from a list of movies that take place in Italy.
 Acclaimed as the greatest film ever made on its release, Bicycle Thieves is a seminal work of Italian neorealism that has had a far-reaching impact on cinema up to the present day.

 The premise is a simple one: in post-war Italy and working-class man and his son walk the streets of Rome in search of his stolen bicycle.
 The film’s power lies in its almost unbearable study of poverty and the relationship between father and son.